SyedaSundas87/Medilens/README.md

 ## Feature 5: Symptom Checker & AI Triage

 ### Overview
-AI-powered system for analyzing patient symptoms, selecting the appropriate specialist, and detecting emergencies.
+AI-powered system for analyzing patient symptoms, selecting the appropriate specialist, and diagnoses the possible causes of symptoms and try to diagnose the disease. after diagnosis, in case of mild symptoms, it suggest home remedies, herbal tips, exercise, yoga, diet, and life style changes, but in case of emergency it warns the patient by sending email and give first aid measures. it also send alarming email to hospital or doctor..

 ### Problem
 Patients often do not know which specialist to consult or the severity of their symptoms.
 Hospitals require faster triage to ensure timely care.